 Run nested operations only when conditions match.
 Conditions check variable state.

-Operators: INCLUDES, NOT_INCLUDES, EQUALS, NOT_EQUALS, LESS_THAN, GREATER_THAN, GREATER_THAN_OR_EQUALS, LESS_THAN_OR_EQUALS.
+INCLUDES, NOT_INCLUDES, EQUALS, NOT_EQUALS, LESS_THAN, GREATER_THAN, GREATER_THAN_OR_EQUALS, LESS_THAN_OR_EQUALS.
 Multiple conditions are AND-ed; nest a second conditional inside trueOperations for OR semantics.

 select